What is the 9-box grid?

 The stars are the key employees in the succession matrix, which maps critical roles and different top employees based on their suitability for a role.
 When these positions become available, it indicates that there is talent available to fill these newly created positions.

-Pitfalls of the 9-box grid
+What are the disadvantages of the 9-box grid

 While the 9-box grid has its advantages, it also has some pitfalls.